andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 overexuberant and hit the three skips one lap too early.
 I try to play it off as best I can and finish out the pass hoping nobody saw that.

-Behind the curtain I look to Cate,

-"Ugh I accidentally did 3 skips on the second lap.
-Whoops!"

-"OMG I did too!"

-"Ha!
-No way!
-I guess we're just a little over excited for our first performance"

-"Definitely"

-Seeing as we were in the middle of the line when we committed our faux pas it very well could have looked intentional.
-At least that's what we tell ourselves as we prepare for our next pass.
-No time to dwell on the past.

 With my gaffe in the rearview we're soon to my absolute favorite part of the piece, *the pouty pause*.
 On my last lap of "plastic surgery" we stop for a 4 count at the